stepan20000/100-days-of-code/log.md

 ## Day 63 March 09, 2017, Thursday
 #####

-**Today's Progress**: Make the function MakeCalc.prototype._showOnScreen which displays on the screen the number given as a parameter.
+**Today's Progress**: Make the function MakeCalc.prototype.-showOnScreen which displays on the screen the number given as a parameter.
 This function is not competed.

 **Thoughts**:  I want my calculator works similar to the Elektronica MK-23A.
 When the result is more than 99999999 it should display the value without last digits and all dots should be visible.
 Then after pressing the "Clear" button the only one dot in place which correspond the number of digits which are not displayed should be visible.